 For more information about famous people who have been residents in Portsmouth or the secrets, that the city holds check out ‘Secret Portsmouth‘, available on Amazon.
 Click the picture for more details.

 What’s in an Accent?

 The maritime connection in Portsmouth has really set the Pompey accent apart from the typical local Hampshire accent which is more country sounding.
-The closest match to a Portsmouth accent would have to be Cockney.
+The closest match to a Portsmouth accent would have to be Cockney accent.
 A lot of the slang words from London have worked their way down to Portsmouth over the years.
-There is a reason for this as after WW2 many Londoners were rehomed in Portsmouth and also many dockworkers came from the East End of London.
+There is a reason for this as after WW2 many Londoners were re-homed in Portsmouth and also many dockworkers came from the East End of London.
 ‘Pompey Speak‘ is rather diverse structurally and phonetically from all other regional English accents.
 There are also a lot of borrowed words that are Cockney slang and Romany Gypsy in origin.
-When Gypsy and Traveller sites in Hampshire, especially New Forest area were closed they moved to the Portsmouth area.
+When Gypsy and Traveller sites in Hampshire, especially the New Forest area were closed some Romany families were moved to the Portsmouth area.

-If you are planning a trip to Portsmouth here is your guide to understanding and speaking like the locals…
+If you are planning a trip to Portsmouth here is your guide to understanding and sounding like the locals…

 The A-Z Pompey Slang Guide